mathieu-benoit/mathieu-benoit.github.io/content/posts/2020/10/cloud-build-gke-different-projects.md

 gcloud projects add-iam-policy-binding $projectId \
     --member "serviceAccount:$gkeSaId" \
     --role roles/storage.objectViewer
-# To get the GCS backend, we need to manually push a first image
+# To get the GCS backend, we need to manually push a first image, then we will be able to setup a service account with the proper privileg to push containers into GCR
 gcloud auth configure-docker gcr.io scratchImageName=gcr.io/$gkeProjectId/scratch
 (echo 'FROM scratch'; echo 'LABEL maintainer=scratch') | docker build -t $scratchImageName -